 The following taxes are covered by the convention:

-- In the case of the United Kingdom, the income tax, the corporate tax, and the capital gains tax
+- In the case of the United Kingdom, the income tax, the corporation tax, the capital gains tax, and inheritance taxes, including UK inheritance tax.
+Different rates may apply to each type of tax, depending on the nature of the income or assets.

-- In the case of France, the income tax, the corporate tax, the social contribution on corporation tax, the tax on salaries, and social security contributions
+- In the case of France, the income tax, the corporate tax, the social contribution on corporation tax, the tax on salaries, social security contributions, and inheritance taxes.
+As with the UK, various rates are applied to different categories of income, assets, or beneficiaries.

 The convention also applies to any “identical or substantially similar taxes” to the aforementioned taxes, which either the UK or France imposes in the future.
 The relevant authorities in each state are also required to notify the other in the event of any alterations to their taxation system.